Grants - Southwestern Illinois College

 Tuition and fees will be deducted from the Federal Pell Grant if not paid by another source.

-You may use Pell awards that exceed your tuition and fees to charge textbooks and supplies directly related to your courses at the campus bookstore, operated by Barnes and Noble, the week prior and the first two weeks of the fall and spring semesters and the week prior and the first week of the summer session.
+If your Pell awards exceed your tuition and fees, then you may use the excess to charge textbooks and supplies directly related to your courses at the campus bookstore, operated by Barnes and Noble, the week prior and the first two weeks of the fall and spring semesters and the week prior and the first week of the summer session.
 A valid SWIC ID is required to receive a charge authorization.
-Keep the student copy of the completed charge authorization showing the total amount of your charge for your records.
+Further, keep the student copy of the completed charge authorization showing the total amount of your charge for your records.

 FSEOG awards are based on need.
 Verification requirements and deadlines are the same as for the Federal Pell Grant.
-Due to limited funds, priority is given to students with the greatest need who have completed their financial aid file by the priority deadline and are eligible to receive the Federal Pell Grant.
+Because funds for the grants are limited, priority is given to students with the greatest need who have completed their financial aid file by the priority deadline and are eligible to receive the Federal Pell Grant.

-If you qualify for the FSEOG, the award amount will be included on your award letter.
-The FSEOG may be used for payment of tuition and fees and for other college-related expenses.
-Disbursement policies are the same as for the Federal Pell Grant.
+If you qualify for the FSEOG, the award amount will be included on your offer letter.
+FSEOG may be used for payment of tuition and fees and for other college-related expenses.
+Disbursement policies are likewise, the same as for the Federal Pell Grant.

 Illinois Student Assistance Commission (ISAC) Monetary Award Program (MAP)